ripsawridge/site/site/contents/_cma/2010/totenkirchl.md

 <hr>

 <p>
-<font size=+3>Above the snow, the climbing day began for real</font>.
+Above the snow, the climbing day began for real.
 Mainly because neither of us wanted to downclimb the snow.
 But in such ways victories are attained.
 We scrambled up, once seeing another party above moving out of the gully.
 Eventually we realized we'd soloed several "IV+" pitches.
 The continual bending and stretching of the body seemed to help Jesse's intestinal distress, and we started to get the feeling we were beyond a hard start.
 We kept soloing out of the gully and onto the low angled entry face.
 A protruding buttress provided a ramp to the upper near vertical face.
 We roped up and Jesse led a pitch on the slabby right side, finding good gear.
 The party above was rounding a corner, having finished "The First Traverse."
 I climbed a crack on the face up and right then Jesse got the traverse pitch (V+), which climbs down and across a wall on small holds.
 Somewhere in here a party of four appeared below us in the entry gullies, now steaming in full sun.
 We were grateful to still be in shade and feared the line creeping up the wall.
 </p>

 <p>